Ethical Treatment of Horses

-Minimise breathlessness, nausea, pain and other aversive experiences and promote the pleasures of robustness, vigour, strength and well-coordinated physical activity.
+Health: Prevent or rapidly diagnose and treat disease of injury.
+Foster good muscle tone, posture and cardiorespiratory function.
+Minimising breathlessness, nausea, pain and other aversive experiences and promoting the pleasures of robustness, vigour, strength and well-coordinated physical activity.

 This ethical commitment extends to the handling and treatment of horses during their facilitated interactions with clients and service users.
 Practitioners are expected to consider and understand the physical and mental health and wellbeing of horse(s) during sessions.

-It sets standards around the type of demands made on horses during the sessions, including materials used (such as type of headcollar), the type of exercises undertaken, the duration of interactions, the freedom of the horse to express and within safety constraints choose its intervention, and to be able to return to friends and companions when their work has been completed.
+The Register sets out to ensure that standards are maintained in terms of the type of demands made on horses during the sessions, including materials used (such as type of headcollar and other tools of training and control), the type of exercises undertaken, the duration of interactions, the freedom of the horse to express and within safety constraints choose its intervention, and to be able to return to friends and companions when their work has been completed.

 Return to the Register’s home page.